Skip to main content

 12 weeks to go...

-It's time to buy!
-Purchase Onsite no less than 12 weeks before your event.
-This gives you plenty of time to work through the details of your event and custom badge or equipment needs if you're using Event Check-in.
+It's time to start!
+Begin working on Onsite 12 weeks before your event.
+This gives you plenty of time to work through the details of your event and custom badge or equipment needs.

 Whether you plan to rent or buy equipment, order as soon as possible to get ahead of potential back orders and long lead times.